-After high school he trained in composition and music theory at the Royal Danish Academy of Music with teachers including Bent Sørensen and Niels Rosing-Schow in his major subjects, as well as studies with Per Nørgård in 2006-2010 in parallel with the Academy.
+After high school, Kasper Rofelt (b.
+1982) trained in composition and music theory at the Royal Danish Academy of Music with teachers including Bent Sørensen and Niels Rosing-Schow in his major subjects, as well as studies with Per Nørgård in 2006-2010 in parallel with the Academy.
 He has also studied with Simon Bainbridge and Philippe Leroux.
-He got his Master’s degree in 2010 and received his Advanced Postgraduate Diploma in Music in 2014 thus ending his formal education in music.
+He got his Master’s degree in 2010 and received his Advanced Postgraduate Diploma in Music in 2014.
+In addition, he holds a bachelor’s degree in English and musicology from the University of Copenhagen.

 Kasper Rofelt has composed a large quantity of works for many different types of instrumental configuration and in many genres.
 Cornerstone works in his production are the concertos for accordion and saxophone, symphony no. 1, a number of solo pieces for piano, accordion, guitar and percussion, not to mention a number of songs based on poems by Pia Tafdrup and Lorca.